taycaldwell/riot-api-java/README.md

 If you would like to contribute to this repo, please send a pull request.

 ## Discussion
-The discussion thread for this library can be found [here](https://developer.riotgames.com/discussion/riot-games-api/show/VmGxpdN8).
 Have a suggestion, complaint, or question?
-[Tweet me](http://twitter.com/itsRithms) for a quick reply, or send me an email (tcaldwel@nmsu.edu).
+Open an issue, [tweet me](http://twitter.com/itsRithms) for a quick reply, or send me an email (tcaldwel@nmsu.edu).